ckclassrooms/final-project-proposal-scattertv/README.md

   - Before, I had used Azure to host the project.
 Now, I see the benefit of using Firebase for user authentication support and firestore.

 - Security Improvements (SQL Injections)

+<h2> What I want to do </h2>

+I want to completely overhaul my previous project from the ground up.

+ - Use ReactJS instead of Flask
+ - Query API's instead of CSV file
+ - Overhaul the UI to support more information about the show
+ - User logging in/personal profiles

+The ONLY thing I would do similarly is maybe the color scheme and the library I used for the graphs, [CanvasJS](https://canvasjs.com/)